 Thank you for visiting!
-Here you’ll find articles on faith, life as a breast cancer survivor in remission, quilting, and crocheting.
+Be inspired by devotionals & articles on quilting, crocheting, charity crafting, books & real life written by a breast cancer survivor in remission.
 I'm just a woman of faith being led by the Holy Spirit to share my life with you in hopes that you will be blessed!
-By the way, this post is useful! (http://anyonecandecorate.blogspot.com/2012/09/are-you-no-reply-blogger-how-to-fix.html) Thank you for taking the time to read and walk with me!
+Thank you for taking the time to read and walk with me!

 Instagram: @miaismine22 Pinterest: Miaismine

 Wow, so much has happened.
 My last treatment threw me for a loop, much quicker, much harder....yuck.
 Usually I have at least 24 hours after treatment to feel fine.
 This time, I felt the "yuckiness" during the last hour of treatment.
 The new anti-nausea/vomiting medication seemed like a placebo - no improvement over the last one.
 Well, it turns out I have thrush - which puts a whole new spin on things.
 The one "spin" that is hard for me is no kissing my grandbabies.
 Really?
 Really!
 Really.
 Do you know how much I kiss my babies?!
 Ok, so no kissing.
 I can do that.
 Reality is starting to hit: I have cancer, I really have cancer.
 Eeeesh.